 There are several reasons why small business loans get denied.
-Traditional lenders historically have more stringent decision factors and lending credit restrictions in place to minimize their risk.
+Traditional lenders historically have stricter decision factors and lending credit restrictions in place to minimize their risk.
 The best way to avoid a small business loan rejection is to understand the characteristics lenders frequently view as red flags.
-Here are five common reasons why small business loans get denied.
-And what your business can do to prevent these declines:
+Here are five common reasons why small business loans get denied and what you can do to improve your chances of loan approval.

 1. Poor Credit History

 Your credit profile gives lenders insight into your payment history and how you handle your finances.
-If you have missed payments, defaulted on loans, or have several maxed-out credit cards, it could lower your FICO score.
-Which may negatively affect how lenders view you as a borrower.
-Reasons why small business loans get denied also include not having enough credit, or little credit history.
-Creditworthy borrowers are typically those who have FICO scores above 650.
+If you have missed payments, defaulted on loans, or have several maxed-out credit cards, it could lower your FICO score and may negatively affect how lenders view you as a borrower.
+Creditworthy borrowers are typically those who have FICO scores in the fair to excellent range.
 FICO recommends a few simple ways of improving your score:

 • Paying your bills off in a timely fashion.